ElasticDiffusion: Training-free Arbitrary Size Image Generation through Global-Local Content Separation: Discussion and Conclusion

 Experimental results highlight the adaptability and effectiveness of \name{} at steering diffusion models to produce an array of resolutions and aspect ratios. \name{} requires no fine-tuning, consumes a constant memory footprint, enables both increased and reduced resolutions, and can generate a variety of aspect ratios.

 \name{}, however, does have several practical limitations.
-First, inaccuracies in the estimation of the global and local signals may result in artifacts.
+First, inaccuracies in estimating the global and local signals may result in artifacts.
 Although we attempt to mitigate artifacts with our \emph{Reduced-resolution guidance}, it can still generate blurrier outputs.
 Second, since the global content guidance is initially estimated at the original training resolution of the underlying diffusion model, our method is less effective in generating images at significantly \emph{extended} sizes beyond the training resolution.
-In particular, at extreme resolutions beyond 2X, our method produces artifacts and images of a lower perceptual quality.
-We provide examples of these failure cases in the supplementary materials.
+In particular, at extreme resolutions beyond 4X, our method produces artifacts and images of a lower perceptual quality.
+We provide examples of these failure cases in Supp.~Sec.~10.4.

 The main insight underpinning our method is a novel reinterpretation of \emph{classifier-free guidance} in somewhat disentangling both global and local content.
 Our comprehensive evaluations demonstrate the feasibility of disentangling these signals, yet the full extent of their separation offers an avenue for further exploration in this direction.
 We hope that our findings inspire future work in investigating the separation of global and local content guidance signals for image synthesis.
-This separation holds potential for various applications such as selectively manipulating local or global content or enhancing image style transfer by decoupling style from content generation in diffusion models.
+This separation holds potential for various applications such as selectively manipulating local and global content or enhancing style transfer.
+Additionally, the rich semantic representation in the class-direction score has the potential for improving discriminative models.